 More and more users are turning to email management solutions (such as Gated) that allow them to see the emails they want to see, when they want to see them.
 Are you sending content when your audience wants to read it?
 Have you ever even asked them?

 We’ll continue to make product improvements designed to help people focus on what matters most to them.
 If you’ve read this far, it’s likely that includes the newsletter being sent by a thoughtful person like you!
+It takes smart marketers, marketing agency leaders, and sellers to make a change.

 We’d love to hear from you about how you connect with people through your newsletter.
 Share your story on LinkedIn, and be sure to tag @Gated in your post!